 Visit our Camp in Touch registration site to see all of the programs available for your child's grade/age and to search by date.

 Pick-up: 3:45 p.m.
 (12:30 p.m. available for Ramblers)

 Is Belmont Day Camp right for your child?

 Successful participants in our program are able and cleared by a doctor to actively participate in the scheduled camp activities including, but not limited to: swimming, arts and crafts, nature, yoga, sports, tennis, woodworking, archery, ropes, movement, music, science experiments, innovations, and games.
 All children must be toilet-trained to participate in our program.

-If your child is interested in our program but you anticipate that s/he will need assistance in participating fully, please contact the director of summer and external programs to determine if Belmont Day is the right fit and, if so, how to make your child’s experience successful.
+If your child is interested in our program but you anticipate that s/he will need assistance in participating fully, please contact the director of summer programs to determine if Belmont Day is the right fit and, if so, how to make your child’s experience successful.